DrEerie/Practical-STBB-class10/CPP-Practice-Question/STBB-2024onwards.md

 ### Note: Solutions of of all above objectives are all available in the video-tutorial section.
 #### PS:  I changed the arrangement according to their ease.
-But mentioned the actual objective no. at the end so that you one can check for the their good solution in the recorded vidoe
+But mentioned the actual objective no. at the end so that you one can check for the their good solution in the recorded video.